RyotaMitaraiWeb/Flashcards/README.md

 Unit tests are run with Vitest and E2E tests are run with Playwright.

+Some components rely on Vuetify components that can only be rendered in ``v-layout`` and similar tags.
+When unit testing those, most components in this project provide a ``[Component]TestWrapper.test.vue`` file.
+Import this one and render it instead of the normal component.

 ## Required environment variables
 Create an ``.env`` file in the root of the project and populate it with the following variables: